 Contrary to what some may believe, there is more to eat than just salad on a plant-based diet.
 In fact, many people, myself included, step into a world of vast variety when they go vegan.
 How does this make sense?
 Aren’t vegans eliminating foods from their diet?
-Turns out a lot of ethnic cuisine is based on plant foods, and even for those that are not, you can manage to find some pretty delicious vegan options.
-So do yourself a favor and tickle your taste buds by trying a new ethnic restaurant or recipe.
+Turns out a lot of global cuisine is based on plant foods, and even for those that are not, you can manage to find some pretty delicious vegan options.
+So do yourself a favor and tickle your taste buds by trying a new restaurant or recipe featuring global cuisine!

 Not only is Thai widely available, but it’s an easy way to get your whole grains + lean protein + veggies for an affordable price with delicious taste.
 Every Thai restaurant will have a simple veggie entree you can add tofu to, which I was loyal to for years until I realized my love for Pad Kee Mao.
 Ask that your dish be made sans fish sauce and eggs.
 Vegan Pad Thai pictured above.